indranil143/Real-or-AI-Generated-Face-Detection/README.md

 AI-generated images are now trending or can say everywhere, and spotting them before you get catfished is more important than ever!! 🎭
 Well, this deep learning project harnesses the power of Convolutional Neural Networks (CNNs) to separate authentic human faces from AI-generated illusions with razor-sharp accuracy.
+This project leverages the power of Convolutional Neural Networks (CNNs) to accurately classify images as either real human faces or AI-generated facsimiles.
+By employing advanced deep learning techniques, this model aims to enhance our ability to detect and mitigate the spread of deceptive digital content.

 ## 📖 Table of Contents